Dyalog/APLCourse/docs/Outer product.md

 	│3 1│3 2│3 3│
 	└───┴───┴───┘</pre>

+!!!
+Warning "Version Warning"
+	The `]box` user command is not available in version 12.1.

 ### Reduce down

-Reduce-first `F⌿` on a matrix will reduce along columns instead of rows.
+Reduce-first `F⌿` on a matrix will reduce down columns instead of along rows.

 ```APL
 			∘.÷⍨⍳3